- Mark Pringle

 He was elected a fellow of the Royal Society of Literature in 2006, and in 2021 he was awarded the Nobel Prize for Literature.

 Migration and displacement, whether from East Africa to Europe or within Africa itself, and the clash of cultures they engineer, are central to all Gurnah’s novels.
 Memory of Departure (1987) analyses the protagonist’s reasons behind his decision to leave his small African coastal village, while The Last Gift reconstructs both Abbas’s painful memories of his childhood in Zanzibar with his decision to become uprooted and his wife Maryam’s quest for a foster family in Britain.
 Pilgrim’s Way (1988) portrays the struggle of a Muslim student from Tanzania against the provincial and racist culture of the small English town to where he has migrated.
-Paradise (1994), which was short-listed for the 1994 Booker Prize for Fiction, retains instead an African setting.
+Paradise (1994), which was shortlisted for the 1994 Booker Prize for Fiction, retains instead an African setting.
 It explores Yusuf’s journey from his parents’ poor house to the wealthy mansion of Uncle Aziz to whom he has been pawned to pay his father’s debts, a condition of enslavement within one’s own family that resembles Afiya’s in Afterlives or Abbas’s in The Last Gift.
 The anonymous narrator of Admiring Silence has built a new life for himself in Britain, escaping from the state terror reigning in his native Zanzibar.
 He has fashioned romantic stories of his homeland for his wife and her parents, which are shattered when he has to return to Africa.
 In By the Sea (2001), Saleh Omar, an unusually old asylum-seeker who has just arrived in Britain, and Latif Mahmud, a university lecturer who has been in England for several decades, meet to uncover stories from their past which will reveal to each other unexpected connections.
 In Desertion, the encounter between the English Orientalist Martin Pearce and Hassanali, a shopkeeper from a small coastal town in Kenya, at the turn of the nineteenth century provokes the contamination of colonizers and colonized in the backdrop of the vanishing British Empire.